LMSpenkelink/spenkelink-lewis-lab.github.io/content/authors/JordanC/_index.md

     - course: PhD in Cell and Molecular Biology
       institution: University of Wollongong
       year: 2021
-    - course: BSc in Medical Biotechnology (Honours Class I)
+    - course: Bachelor of Medical Biotechnology (Honours Class I)
       institution: University of Wollongong
       year: 2016